 5. Mix and pour out the gypsum underlayment mix onto the plywood, float or trowel to a smooth surface to meet the existing gypsum underlayment height.

-6. Material should set within two hours.
+6. Material should set within a few hours.

 7. The gypsum underlayment must be completely dry before replacing floor goods.